getsafle/unified-id-sdk/README.md

 ## Support

-For support and questions:
-- Create an issue on GitHub
+For support and questions, please open an issue on GitHub or contact the development team.
-- Check the documentation
-- Join our community Discord

-## Changelog

-### v1.0.0
-- Initial release
-- Multi-chain support
-- EIP-712 signature creation
-- Identity resolution
-- Event-driven architecture
-- Comprehensive error handling